It's possible to make money when prices are going down—if you are willing to accept the risks.

 Let's look at a hypothetical trade to get a better sense of short selling.
 Assume that on March 1, XYZ Company is trading at $50 per share.
 If a trader expects that the company and its stock will not perform well over the next several weeks, XYZ might be a short-sell candidate.

-To capitalize on this expectation, the trader would enter a short-sell order in their brokerage account (see sidebar on short selling at Fidelity for details).
+To capitalize on this expectation, the trader would enter a short-sell order in his or her brokerage account.

 When filling in this order, the trader has the option to set the market price at which to enter a short-sell position.
 Assume the trader entered a market short-sell order for 100 shares when the stock is trading at $50.
 If the order is filled at that price and the stock declined to $40, the trader would realize a $1,000 profit ($10 per share gain times 100 shares) less commissions, interest, and other charges.